timonus/objectionable-c/content/posts/woff2-ios/index.md

 +++
 date = '2025-04-30T05:00:00-07:00'
-title = 'Save space by using compact fonts'
+title = 'Save space using compact fonts'
 +++

 *Disclaimer: I'm not a font expert.
 The strategy pitched in this post may have drawbacks I haven't yet discovered.*